noelpurde/linux-server-vagrant-apache/README.md

      ```bash
      sudo apt-get install postgresql
      ```
-     Create a simple table and start testing for it to show up.
+     Create a table and start testing for it to show up on localhost.

 ---